shaneholloman/uvi/memory-bank/activeContext.md

 4. Add python_version selection option
 5. Consider implementing other CLI enhancements from docs/briefs/cli-enhancements.md
 6. Consider implementing Makefile enhancements documented in docs/briefs/makefile-enhancements.md
+7. Discuss and develop a strategy for Cookiecutter maintenance concerns documented in docs/briefs/uvi-future-strategy.md
-7. Consider implementing other items from the TODO list in future work
+8. Consider implementing other items from the TODO list in future work
-8. Version bump and PyPI publish with all improvements
+9. Version bump and PyPI publish with all improvements

 ## Planned Implementation: Tox to Nox Migration